Rameez15/golf-clone-project/README.md

-# projects
+# project
-practise project are in this repository
+practice projects are in this repository using HTML5, CSS3, JavaScript, and GSAP library for additional functionality